mathiasertl/django-xmpp-http-upload/README.md

   expressions) and the second element being quota settings.
 This setting configures upload permissions and any upload quotas.
 The settings for the first matching regular expression are applied, so in the below example, `blocked@jabber.at` will not be able to upload, all other `jabber.at` or `jabber.zone` users will have the configured quotas applied.
+Here is a (maybe just a little too restricted) example:

   ```python
   XMPP_HTTP_UPLOAD_ACCESS = (